JoshuaJFHolloway/CV/README.md

 My interest in coding began when I shadowed developers at a startup.
 I questioned the thought processes that underpinned the planning and implementation of features.
 Through this, I quickly grasped the core principles of programming.
-One of my first understandings was the single responsibility principle and I started to put forward ideas on code structure and method functionality.
+One of my first understandings was the single responsibility principle and with this I started to put forward ideas on code structure and method functionality.

 I loved that coding is a language of creation and problem solving and I was eager to not just passively learn.
 To that end, I sat down at my laptop and greeted the world.
 It was great.
 I wanted to write, learn and understand code so I continued to create small side projects while taking on more responsibilities at the startup.

-My passion and curiosity for coding rapidly took over my life and I knew that I wanted to work on it full time.
-Ever since then I have continued to grow and create projects, some of which you can see below.
+It quickly became apparent to me that I needed to make this passion a full time job.
+Furthermore, I wanted to learn practices such as TDD, SOLID, XP values and pair programming in a structured setting.
+Hence, I joined Makers Academy!
+I'd love to work in a supportive environment where these principles are followed.

 ## Projects